Are your kids afraid of monsters? Make a Monster Swatter, and ban those bedtime-monster fears for good!

 Thankfully, many other Facebook followers offered tips and tricks that they’ve used successfully to solve this common bedtime problem.
 As a result, I compiled them, and wrote “40+ Tried and True Ways to Banish Bedtime Monsters”.

-One of my favourites solutions was the “monster swatter”.
-One daycare provider said she lends hers out to her daycare children when they experience monster-anxiety at bedtime.
+One daycare provider said she lends her monster swatter out to her daycare children when they experience monster-anxiety at bedtime.
 She claims it’s always been returned after a few days, and 100% effective.

-I loved the idea of the monster swatter, so my son and I whipped up a couple for my daycare in the event that my hooligans ever need to borrow them.
+I loved the idea, so my son and I whipped up a couple for my daycare in the event that my hooligans ever need to borrow them.

 They were super-easy to make, and the total cost to make two monster swatters was under 5 dollars.

 - A couple of inexpensive fly swatters (dollar store)

 We bought our monster stickers at the Dollar store, or you can get them through the above Amazon link.
 Alternatively, my fellow blogger, Cassie from 3 Dinosaurs, has a free printable MONSTER PACK that you can download.
 Print them on sticker paper, or stick them them to your swatters with glue, contact paper or packing tape.

 Making your monster swatter:

 Have your child decorate the fly swatter to his or her liking.
 We’ve left ours simple, but you could also add ribbon “streamers” to your swatter for some extra fun.